How do I contact the academy?

-School uniform is black or grey trousers or skirt/pinafore dress, with a white or gold polo shirt.
+School uniform is black or grey trousers or skirt/pinafore dress, with a white polo shirt.
 Jumpers, sweatshirts or cardigans are blue and can have the academy logo on them.
 Blue checked dresses may be worn.
-Black school shoes are required, and we ask that children wear hair bows in line with academy colours of blue, gold or white.
+Black school shoes are required, and we ask that children wear hair bows in line with academy colours of blue or white.

-PE kit is black or white shorts with a white or blue t-shirt.
+PE kit is blue shorts with a blue t-shirt.
 No football shirts are to be worn.
 Trainers are also essential for PE activities.

 During the colder months, you may wish to send an appropriate outdoor PE kit for your child.

 Please ensure that all clothes, including outdoor coats, and shoes belonging to your child are clearly named.